 Sheet Metal Fabrication: A Brief Introduction

-Before the fabrication process can even begin, there must be a well-defined blueprint to follow.
+Before the fabrication process can even begin, there must be a well-defined blueprint to follow as well a sheet metal fabrication company to work with on project.
 This blueprint is generally supplied to the Sheet Metal Fabricators by their respective customers if they require specific, customized pieces.
 The design should contain all general and fine details regarding the individual pieces, as well as the final product(s) which they are ordering.
 The metals and alloys most commonly fabricated are stainless steel, steel, iron, copper and aluminum, but the customer’s choice for each piece should be clearly mentioned as well.